pantsbuild/scie-pants/README.md

 there is not.
 You can also supply a `scie-pants` version as the sole argument to downgrade or switch to a specific version.

+### Check pants installation logs

+When the Python virtual environment (venv) for Pants is created, any logged output during that process is saved in a `pants-install.log` file in the venv root.
+The path to the venv root is logged during bootstrapping on a line with this pattern:

+    New virtual environment successfully created at /.../nce/<hash value>/bindings/venvs/<pants version>

 ### Report an issue

 You can report an issue directly at https://github.com/pantsbuild/scie-pants/issues.
 Please include